 Tonle Sap means "Great Freshwater Lake," and indeed this is one of the world's geographical wonders, as well as the largest freshwater lake in Southeast Asia.
 If you are a birder, this is a world-renowned habitat for shorebirds.

-When we return to our hotel, the balance of the day is at leisure.
+After an included lunch at a local restaurant, the balance of the day is at leisure.

 Or you can join us for an optional tour of Banteay Srei, with a visit to a sugar palm village en route.
 Banteay Srei is one of the oldest and most beautifully preserved temple sites in Cambodia.
 Built in AD 967 in a rugged jungle, about 20 miles from Angkor, Banteay Srei means “Citadel of Women,” and it is recognized as a tribute to the beauty of women with bas-relief murals carved in painstaking detail out of sandstone.
 The temple is a favorite for its delicate designs, wonderful state of preservation, and small size in relation to the other Angkor temples.
 Our optional tour includes dinner at a local restaurant.